What Size Impact Wrench Do I Need To Remove Lug Nuts?

 The main downside of cordless impact wrenches is that they tend to be less powerful than their corded or pneumatic counterparts.

-Additionally, the batteries can add significant weight to the tool, making it more challenging to handle.
+The batteries can add significant weight to the tool, making it more challenging to handle.

 Another downside is that batteries can be expensive and may need to be replaced frequently.